Truth

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Mary and Dan Rather make the active decision to move forward with the investigation and commit to the story.
 They decide to pursue it for broadcast despite potential political ramifications., moving from reaction to action.

 At 62 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The story airs on 60 Minutes.
+Significantly, this crucial beat The story airs on 60 Minutes.
 False victory - it seems like a triumph, a major scoop.
 Mary and Dan believe they've done important journalism.
 Initial reception appears positive., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 100 minutes initiates the final act resolution at 80% of the runtime.
 Mary realizes that regardless of the document controversy, the core truth of the story was never disproven.
 She chooses to stand by her journalism and her principles rather than capitulate., demonstrating the transformation achieved throughout the journey.